gabriellramos/rust-asterisk-manager/README.md

 Configuration notes:

 - `heartbeat_interval` (seconds): controls how often a heartbeat `Ping` is sent when using the `resilient` module.
 Lower values mean faster failure detection but more AMI traffic.
-- `max_retries`: number of immediate reconnection attempts before the reconnect logic resets the counter and waits using exponential backoff.
+- `max_retries`: number of immediate reconnection attempts before adding 5-second delays in cycles.
+The logic works in cycles: first `max_retries` attempts are immediate, then one attempt with a 5-second delay, then the cycle repeats.
 Tune this depending on how aggressive you want reconnection attempts to be.
 - `metrics`: optional `ResilientMetrics` instance for collecting reconnection statistics (attempts, successes, failures, timing).
 Set to `Some(ResilientMetrics::new())` to enable metrics collection.

 ### Example Usage